 RADNOR, Pa.
-(April 10, 2018)—On Thursday, April 19, 7–9pm, Cabrini welcomes the League of Women Voters of Radnor Township to examine “fake news” during a free event in the Iadarola Center Lecture Hall.
+(April 10, 2018)—On Thursday, April 19, 7–9pm, Cabrini welcomes the League of Women Voters of Central Delaware County to examine “fake news” during a free event in the Iadarola Center Lecture Hall.

 The timely discussion will address what "fake news" is, what it is not, and how to tell the difference.